unifyai/database/README.md

-# Landscape Database
+# The Database

-Landscape is a collection of curated YAML files that hold a description of different algorithms, tools, repos, products, related to different layers of the ML deployment stack, mainly: orchestration, compression, compilers, hardware.
+Unify database is a collection of curated YAML files that hold a description of different algorithms, tools, repos, products, related to different layers of the ML deployment stack, mainly: orchestration, compression, compilers, hardware.

 ## Database Structure